midonet/midonet/specs/2015.02/cluster_design.md

 #### Topology API

-The Topology API (`org.midonet.brain.services.topology`) will provide an RPC mechanism that can be used to access the low-level models.
+The Topology API (`org.midonet.cluster.services.topology`) will provide an RPC mechanism that can be used to access the low-level models.
 The Topology API exposes a simple API defined using Protobuf messages in `cluster/src/main/proto/topology_api.proto`.
 A client may use these messages to Get or Subscribe to different entities in the topology.